4lejandrito/creepyface/packages/react-creepyface/README.md

 ## Developing

-- `npm start` will spin up the storybook.
+- `yarn start` will spin up the storybook.
-- `npm run build` will generate the production scripts under the `dist` folder.
+- `yarn build` will generate the production scripts under the `dist` folder.